indu-sen/Portfolio-Projects/SQL/Walmart's Sales/README.md

 ## Code

 The SQL queries can be found at [here](https://github.com/indu-sen/Portfolio-Projects/blob/main/SQL/Walmart's%20Sales/walmart_sale.sql).
+The queries answers the above questions.